 Directions

-1. Place 1/2 cup butter (1 stick) in a small pot and set over medium heat, swirling the pot semi-frequently to prevent burning.
+1. Brown butter: Place 1/2 cup butter (1 stick) in a small pot and set over medium heat, swirling the pot semi-frequently to prevent burning.
 Continue to heat the butter after it has melted.
 It will begin to foam, eventually clear and start to turn amber.
 At this stage, you will see little brown specks form and stick to the bottom of the pot.
 As soon as there is a collection of these browned specks, remove the butter from the heat and transfer it to a small bowl, browned bits and all.
 Be attentive with this; it can go from browned to burned very quickly!
+Place in the fridge to cool.

-2. In a stand mixer with a paddle attachment on medium speed (or with a vigorous arm), whip the remaining 1/2 cup softened butter with the muscovado sugar until fully creamed, about 5 minutes.
+2. In a stand mixer with a paddle attachment on medium speed (or with a vigorous arm), add the remaining 1/2 cup softened butter and the muscovado sugar.
+Whip until fully creamed, about 5 minutes.
 Beat in the vanilla extract.

-3. Once the browned butter has cooled a bit, add that and the cane sugar to the mix and beat until whipped, about 2 minutes.
+3. Add the cane sugar and browned butter to the mix and beat until incorporated, about 2 minutes.

-4. Beat the egg into the mixture until fully incorporated, and then the egg yolk.
+4. Add the egg into the mixture and beat for one minute.
+Then add the egg yolk, mixing until incorporated.
 At this point the batter should be smooth and much lighter in color.

-11. When you're ready to bake the cookies, preheat the oven to 350F.
+11. When you're ready to bake the cookies, preheat the oven to 350ºF.
 Line a baking sheet with parchment and lay out 6 dough balls, spaced evenly apart.
-Sprinkle each ball with a pinch of Maldon or other flaky sea salt.

 12. Bake until firm and golden around the edges but still a touch undercooked in the middle, about 12 minutes.
 It is important to take them out of the oven before they are fully baked because the residual heat from the tray will continue cooking them once they're out!
 No one likes a dry cookie.